Lupin3000/PythonScapyExamples/WifiScanner/readme.md

-# Wifi Fake AP
+# Wifi Scanner

-Script to create fake access points, similar to mdk3 or mdk4.

-_Note:_ AP's are just fake and STA's cannot connect!!!
+Script to scan on 2.4 GHz for AP's

 ## Prepare environment